Czech Airlines: Latest developments

 In March 2021, ČSA announced the immediate retirement of all ATR 72-500 aircraft, considerably shrinking its remaining fleet.
 At the end of August 2021, ČSA was operating just one Airbus A320 aircraft; the second was inoperable.
 As of summer 2022, Czech Airlines had reduced its network to just three scheduled routes.
+In 2023, the only route operated by Czech Airlines was from Prague-Paris.

 In June 2022, ČSA exited business restructuring under a new ownership structure.
 Prague City Air, founded under the aid of Smartwings shareholders Jiří Šimáně and Roman Vik, was created to own 70% of ČSA while current majority shareholder Smartwings retained 30%.
-The airline now plans to rebuild its fleet and route network using Airbus A320 and Airbus A220 aircraft.
+As of late 2022, the airline also planned to rebuild its fleet and route network using Airbus A320 and newly acquired Airbus A220 aircraft.
+On 20 February 2024, Prague City Air s.r.o. purchased 49.92% shares in Smartwings a.s. from Rainbow Wisdom Investment Limited.
+Smartwings spokeswoman Vladimíra Dufková announced that the Czech shareholders now own 100% of the shares in both Smartwings and CSA Czech Airlines.

+In October 2024, Czech Airlines was restructured into a holding company, with Smartwings taking over all flight operations under both brand names.
+The Czech Airlines brand remains active, with two Airbus A320 aircraft in its livery currently in operation.
+Additionally, four Airbus A220 aircraft in Czech Airlines colors are scheduled for delivery in the upcoming months.

+On October 26, the last flight of ČSA took place, as it took off in the evening from Charles de Gaulle Airport in Paris to Prague Václav Havel Airport.
+This was the last flight under what has become to be known as its iconic "OK" flight call.

 Corporate affairs

 Head office

 In 2016, Czech Airlines head office moved to Evropská Street in 6th district, Prague, Vokovice district to lower overhead.
 Czech Airlines formerly had its head office, the APC Building, on the grounds of Václav Havel Airport Prague in Ruzyně, 6th district, Prague.
 On 30 December 2009, ČSA announced it would sell its head office to the airport for CZK 607 million.
-Prior to the insolvency application, in February 2021, Czech Airlines moved their headquarters to the Smartwings building at Prague airport.
+Before the insolvency application, in February 2021, Czech Airlines moved its headquarters to the Smartwings building at Prague airport.